MadhvendraDixit/DevOps-Engineer-Assignment/README.md

-## Now I will pull the image on already running kubernetes cluster and run it.
+## Now I will pull the image on already running kubernetes cluster and run it along with the secret.yml, pvclaim.yml and ingress.yml.

+    To apply or start service-
+    kubectl apply -f service.yml

+    Apply secrets-
+    kubectl apply -f secrets.yml

+    Apply persistent volume claim for the service- kubectl apply -f pvclaim.yml

+    Now we apply ingress files-
+    kubectl apply -f ingress.yaml

+    To verify ingress service-
+    kubectl get ingress myservice-ingress

+After these steps the service is deployed.